jasonaaronwilson/omni-archive/README.md

 start:f000
 ```

-(Additional well known keys not shown are id:, for-file-name:, and
+(Additional well known keys not shown are metadata-name:, for-file-name:, and
-external-file-name:)
+external-file-name: which would have been illegal to set in this
+example)

 This isn't a fully valid header because we aren't showing the encoded
 string lengths of each string and strings don't actually end in a